hasura/graphql-engine/docs/graphql/core/databases/connect-db.rst

   - A Postgres database can be connected using the ``HASURA_GRAPHQL_DATABASE_URL`` env var as well in which case it gets added automatically as a database named ``default``

+.. admonition:: Create a new Postgres DB inside Hasura Cloud
+  :class: dhc

+  For a quick start with Hasura, you can also create a Postgres database with Heroku from inside of Hasura Cloud.
+For more information, see :ref:`Connect new/existing database on Hasura Cloud <create_new_db_with_cloud>`.